furusystems/FSignal/README.md

 For instance, a signal that dispatches two floats and a string would be declared as such:

     var sig = new fsignal.Signal3<Float,Float,String>();

+Signals support the usual add, addOnce, removeAll and dispose.